freqtrade/freqtrade/docs/hyperopt.md

 You can use the `--print-all` command line option if you would like to see all results in the hyperopt output, not only the best ones.

-When the `--color/--print-colorized` command line option is used, the results are colorized -- bad results (with zero trades or limited by the `--min-trades` option) are red, currest bests -- in green, results with positive total profit are printed in bold.
+When the `--color/--print-colorized` command line option is used, the results are colorized -- bad results (with zero trades or limited by the `--min-trades` option) are red, current bests -- in green, results with positive total profit are printed in bold.

 ### Understand Hyperopt ROI results